Khloe Kardashian & Tristan Thompson Jet Off For ‘Family Vacay’ With Baby True

 Khloe Kardashian and Tristan Thompson are headed on a family vacation.
 The couple made their vacation plans know during the Keeping Up with the Kardashians star’s Instagram story on Saturday morning.

-According to a September 1 report by The Daily Mail, Khloe Kardashian and Tristan Thompson packed their bags and jetted off for a getaway with their baby daughter, True, five months.
+According to a September 1 report by The Daily Mail, Khloe Kardashian and Tristan Thompson packed their bags and jetted off for a getaway with their baby daughter, True, who is 5-months-old.
 The couple shared their vacation plans via social media as Khloe posted a video of True on the private jet, along with herself and Tristan.
 “Family vacay,” he says in the video.

-Khloe wore a gorgeous pink top in the video, her makeup was done, and her hair was parted the side and worn very natural.
+Khloe wore a gorgeous pink top in the video, her makeup was done, and her hair was parted on the side.
 Meanwhile, Tristan donned a white short-sleeved t-shirt and athletic shorts as little True sat in her car seat covered by a comfy blanket.

 Khloe Kardashian’s Instagram video also revealed that they weren’t the only ones heading on vacation.
 In the background, Khloe’s mother, Kris Jenner, is heard talking with another friend, while her boyfriend, Corey Gamble, sits across from her and looks back at Tristan for conversation.